 In addition, we are running a suite of national, sector-wide projects and programmes, totalling approximately £3.25 million per year.
 This supports Designation development, the V&A purchase grant fund, the PRISM fund, subject specialist networks, support for Collections Trust and Culture24, and also the campaigns Museums at Night and Kids in Museums.

 Find out more about how we will deliver the Renaissance funding programme for museums.

-We have also re-launched and are running Accreditation and continue to run Designation which is currently closed for review.
+Designation is currently closed for review.
 Designation identifies the pre-eminent collections of national and international importance held in England's non-national museums, libraries and archives, based on their quality and significance.